Wykerd/react-av/apps/docs/src/pages/en/introduction.md

 - ✅ **Headless, style however you want.**
 - ✅ **Extensive set of prebuilt components.**
 - ✅ **Fully typed, built with TypeScript.**
-- ✅ **Caption, chapter and storyboard support with a spec compliant WebVTT implementation.**
+- ✅ **Caption, chapter and storyboard support with a fully-featured<!-- TODO: spec compliant --> WebVTT implementation.**

 ## Getting Started